 Since his years in college, Biggs has aimed to be part of something bigger than himself.
 Born and raised in Los Alamos, N.M., where his father worked for the famed national science laboratory, Biggs left the United States in 1977 to work in Nepal for the Peace Corps, which sent him there to help farmers raise fish in the lowlands.

 In the mountainous republic bordering China and India, he also worked for CARE International, helping to build suspension bridges.
+He stayed 10 years in Nepal, where he met his wife, Kamala, who is Nepalese, and where their sons, Dhanu and Jason, were born.

 The family came to California in 1987, settling in Alameda close to his parents, who had retired in Oakland.
 His sons both attended Encinal High School.